jestjs/jest/docs/TutorialReactNative.md

 ## Setup

-We'll need to use the `jest-react-native` preset and we are going to use the `babel-jest` package as a preprocessor for Jest.
+We'll need to use the `jest-react-native` preset and we are going to use the `babel-jest` package as a transformer for Jest.
 Also see [babel integration](/jest/docs/getting-started.html#babel-integration).

 Run the following command to install the necessary dependencies: